ripple/opensource.ripple.com/docs/xls-47d-price-oracles/ledger-object-types/oracle.md

 <embed src="/snippets/_price-oracles-disclaimer.md" />

-An `Oracle` ledger entry holds references to, or data associated with, a single price oracle.
+An `Oracle` ledger entry holds data associated with a single price oracle object.

+**Note:** A price oracle object can store information for up to 10 token pairs.

 ## Example Oracle JSON